“Meditation is paying sustained, unmixed attention to one thing at a time.”

-Followers of G>O>D> are not supplicants.
+We Practitioners of Continuing Creation are not supplicants.
 We are participants.
 Rather than ask God to do things for a loved one or for a charitable cause, we envision good things happening for them.
 Perhaps the visualization of a good event will help us do something or act in a way that helps the good things come to pass.

 Meditations of Envisioning and Imagining are the source of most of humanities great ideas, scientific breakthroughs, great discoveries, and creative inspirations.
 People who achieve them are called “Visionaries.”

-A Few Additional Spiritual Meditations Described in Dr. LeShan’s Book, How to Meditate
+A Few Additional Wholistic Meditations Described in Dr. LeShan’s Book, How to Meditate

 The Breath Counting Meditation (a structured meditation of the Outer way)